-Note that the net impact on retained earnings under the new revenue standard is the result of offsetting amounts attributed to contracts that converted from point in time to over time recognition of \$2.5 million and contracts that converted from over time to point in time recognition of \$5.3 million.
+The net impact on retained earnings under the new revenue standard is the result of offsetting amounts attributed to contracts that converted from point in time to over time recognition of \$2.5 million and contracts that converted from over time to point in time recognition of \$5.3 million.

-For contracts that were modified before the effective date, we reflected the aggregate effect of all modifications when identifying performance obligations and allocating transaction price in accordance with practical expedients under the new revenue standard, which did not have a material effect on the adjustment to retained earnings.
+For contracts that were modified before the effective date, we reflected the aggregate effect of all modifications when identifying performance obligations and allocating transaction price in accordance with the practical expedient method under the new revenue standard, which did not have a material effect on the adjustment to retained earnings.

-The tables below illustrate the differences in our condensed consolidated statement of (loss) income and balance sheet due to the change in revenue recognition standard (in thousands):
+The tables below illustrate the differences in our condensed consolidated statement of income (loss) and balance sheet due to the change in revenue recognition standard (in thousands):